-From the end of January 2019, Oracle are no longer providing Java updates for free – they are going to charge customers a fortune for these instead.
-But does this affect you?
+From the end of January 2019, Oracle is no longer providing Java updates for free.
+The vendor is going to charge customers a fortune for these instead.
+Does this affect you?

-To understand this, we are going to use an example.
-Let’s say that you are a customer running Oracle e-Business Suite on Oracle database 11g.
+To understand this, let’s use an example.
+Let’s say that you are a customer running Oracle E-Business Suite on Oracle Database 11g.
 You may be using Financials, Purchasing including iProcurement, and HR including Self-Service HR.

-So where is the Java and what does it do?
-Java has 2 components;
+What is Java and what does it do?

 JDK is used on a server to deliver software from there.
 JRE is used to provide an environment on the PC to run Java software there.

-However, you do not need JRE to deliver self-service pages like iProcurement and Self-Service HR, so you do not need to worry about Java updates for these types of users, which probably form a large part of your user community.
-Many of your other business systems such as Office 365, Google Chrome and Internet Explorer also do not use Java, so you do not need Java updates to use these applications.
+However, you do not need JRE to deliver self-service pages like iProcurement and Self-Service HR.
+You don’t need to worry about Java updates for these types of users, which probably form a large part of your user community.
+Many of your other business systems such as Office 365 and Google Chrome also don’t use Java, so you do not need Java updates to use these applications.

-The possible need arises when you have one business user that uses one or more Oracle E-Business Suite core module (Financials or HR etc.) and also wants to use another Oracle system for another business application, for example, an Oracle-based billing system.
-If you have users who need to do this, then you may find that the E-Business Suite needs one version of JRE whilst the billing system needs another.
+The possible need arises when you have one business user that uses one or more Oracle E-Business Suite core modules.
+They may want to use another Oracle system for another business application like an Oracle-based billing system for example.
+If you have users who need to do this, then you may find that the E-Business Suite needs one version of JRE while the billing system needs another.

-With a little planning, most customers will find that they do not need to pay Oracle for Java updates and that they can move to third-party support with ourselves and save even more money than before, as they are now not paying Oracle for Java updates either!
+With a little planning, most customers will find that they do not need to pay Oracle for Java updates.
+They can move to third-party support and save even more money than before.
+You won’t have to pay for expensive Oracle Support or Java updates either!